Tips for Buying the Best 125-Gallon Aquarium Light

 The digits in the name stand for how many eighths of an inch the diameter corresponds to.

-Usually, it’s a wise move to go for the T5’s, instead of the T8’s as the former is more compact and lasts for as much as 20% longer.
+Usually, it’s a wise move to go for the T5s instead of the T8s, as the former is more compact and lasts for as much as 20% longer.

 However, this may not be the case for a 125-gallon tank…

-The main drawback of these lights is the constant maintenance they require.
-Even with a high-end, top-of-the-notch set, you’d need to buy bulbs annually (or even more often), because with time a bulb loses intensity.
-For a 125 gallon tank, it may get costly as you’ll either have plenty of bulbs to change or you’ll have serious difficulties finding the 72″ long tubes.
+Even with a high-end, top-of-the-notch set, you’d need to buy bulbs annually (or even more often) because a bulb loses intensity with time.
+For a 125 gallon tank, it may get costly as you’ll either have plenty of bulbs to change or have serious difficulties finding the 72″ long tubes.

 The bulbs would also produce enough heat for you to consider a chiller, which is even more money wasted.